KeRNeLith/Here/src/Here/Maybe/README.md

 # Maybe

 The `Maybe<T>`, also called Option or Monad is a structure that encapsulates the concept of having a value or not.
-It safely handle this mechanic without you have to worry about having a null value somewhere.
+It safely handles this mechanic without you have to worry about having a null value somewhere.
 It does this for you.
 What you just have to do to use it is to put a using like this for basic implementation:

 ```csharp